How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Step 5: Cool Completely

 Allow the cakes to cool in the pans for 10 minutes, then remove them and transfer to a wire rack to cool completely.
-Working with cooled cakes is essential for clean cutting and proper frosting.
+Working with fully cooled cakes is essential for clean cutting and proper frosting.

-Shaping Your Cake Heart Cake
+Shaping Your Heart Cake

 Step 1: Level Your Cakes

 Using a serrated knife, carefully level the tops of both cake layers by slicing off any domed portions.
-This creates flat surfaces that will stack evenly.
+This creates flat surfaces that stack evenly.

 Step 2: Cut the Heart Shape